Image credit: Suzuki United Kingdom

-Suzuki Loom Works was founded by Michio Suzuki in 1909, in Hamamatsu - a small coastal village in Japan.
-108 years later, the famous red Suzuki “S” is recognised worldwide for excellence in the motor industry.
+Suzuki Loom Works was established by Michio Suzuki in 1920, in Hamamatsu –- a small coastal village in Japan.
+Now, 100years later, the famous red Suzuki “S” is recognised worldwide for excellence in the motor industry.

-1909: Michio Suzuki opens the Suzuki Loom Works.
+1920: Michio Suzuki establishes the Suzuki Loom Works.
 The company focused on producing looms for its first 30 years.

 1937: Michio Suzuki decided to diversify the company’s product range to include light passenger motor vehicles.
 By 1939, the company had developed various prototypes, including a liquid-cooled, four-stroke, four-cylinder engine, that generated 13 horsepower from a displacement less than 800cc.
 However the project was unfortunately halted by the Japanese Government due to the Second World War.